Let me tell you why I love “WKRP in Cincinnati.”

-Andy Travis, the program director hired to turn the station around, was a success — and then he came to the lowest-rated station in a dead-end market.
+Andy Travis, the program director hired to turn the station around, was a success — until he came to the lowest-rated station in a dead-end market.
 Dr. Johnny Fever was a big-time L.A.
-DJ once — and then he said the wrong thing on the air and was blacklisted in the business.
+DJ once — until he said the wrong thing on the air and was blacklisted in the business.
 Herb Tarlek is a terrible salesman and a failure even as a sleazy lounge lizard.
 Les Nessman, the station’s news reporter, can’t pronounce most of the names in his stories and is obsessed with hogs and communism.
 The station’s general manager, Arthur Carlson, only has a job because his mother owns the station.

 They are all trapped together in Cincinnati.
 I know now that their sets were limited by the budgets and designs of TV at the time, but it really looked like they spent their time in an ugly office before going home to cramped, cheap apartments.
-I could picture them even when the camera was not on them, heating something out of a can, watching bad sitcoms from the couch, before shuffling off to bed and starting the whole process again in the morning.
+I could picture them even when the camera was not on them, heating something out of a can and watching bad sitcoms from the couch before shuffling off to bed and starting the whole process again in the morning.
 Their lives were lonely, and like most lonely people, they were weird and difficult and sometimes hard to like.

 The characters at WKRP aren’t so easily mocked.
 (Aside from the fashions and music from thirty years ago, I mean.)
-They tried too hard, and there’s nothing that’s so repellent to ironic distance as actual effort.
+They tried too hard, and there’s nothing so repellent to ironic distance as actual effort.